 Explore the history and culture of Toronto, Canada in a weekend with this 2-day, fun-packed itinerary.
-I have included some tips and shortcuts we learnt from our short time in Toronto, to cram a whole lot more art, architecture and delicious food into your 48-hours in Hogtown.
+I have included some tips and shortcuts we learnt from our short time in Toronto, so you can cram a whole lot more art, architecture and delicious food into your 48-hours in Hogtown.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.